Hassler Whitney: Research

-He was one of the major developers of cohomology theory, and characteristic classes, as these concepts emerged in the late 1930s, and his work on algebraic topology continued into the 40s.
-He also returned to the study of functions in the 1940s, continuing his work on the extension problems formulated a decade earlier, and answering a question of Laurent Schwartz in a 1948 paper On Ideals of Differentiable Functions.
+He was one of the major developers of cohomology theory and characteristic classes, as these concepts emerged in the late 1930s, and his work on algebraic topology continued into the 1940s.
+He also returned to the study of functions in the 1940s, continuing his work on the extension problems formulated a decade earlier, and answering a question of Laurent Schwartz in a 1948 paper "On Ideals of Differentiable Functions".

 Whitney had, throughout the 1950s, an almost unique interest in the topology of singular spaces and in singularities of smooth maps.
 An old idea, implicit even in the notion of a simplicial complex, was to study a singular space by decomposing it into smooth pieces (nowadays called "strata").
-Whitney was the first to see any subtlety in this definition, and pointed out that a good "stratification" should satisfy conditions he termed "A" and "B", now referred to as Whitney conditions.
+Whitney was the first to see any subtlety in this definition and pointed out that a good "stratification" should satisfy conditions he termed "A" and "B", now referred to as Whitney conditions.
 The work of René Thom and John Mather in the 1960s showed that these conditions give a very robust definition of stratified space.

 The singularities in low dimension of smooth mappings, later to come to prominence in the work of René Thom, were also first studied by Whitney.

-In his book Geometric Integration Theory he gives a theoretical basis for Stokes' theorem applied with singularities on the boundary:.
+In his book Geometric Integration Theory he gives a theoretical basis for Stokes' theorem applied with singularities on the boundary.
 Later, his work on such topics inspired the research of Jenny Harrison.

 These aspects of Whitney's work have looked more unified, in retrospect and with the general development of singularity theory.
-Whitney's purely topological work (Stiefel–Whitney class, basic results on vector bundles) entered the mainstream more quickly.
+Whitney's purely topological work (Stiefel–Whitney classes, basic results on vector bundles) entered the mainstream more quickly.